Maryland proves too much for Lehigh in Danny Manning’s first home victory

 Echoing his time as Wake Forest’s coach, Manning has made little secret of his desire to generate paint touches since taking over the Terps.
 Maryland delivered on that mandate against Lehigh, outscoring the Mountain Hawks 36-20 in the paint.

-The total was four points shy of Maryland’s season-high of 40 points in the paint, set against George Washington on Nov.
+The total was four points shy of the Terps’ season high of 40 points in the paint, set against George Washington on Nov.
 11.